 Plunking is a technique that has slowly gone by the wayside in so many great Pacific Northwest fishing holes.
 When the rainstorm hits and lifts the river levels up to the edge of their banks, and you know that Winter Steelhead are making a beeline sprint upriver… it’s time to intercept them with the plunking gear.

-Plunking utilizes bait (usually cured eggs or sand shrimp) with a Spin Glo as the attractant.
+Plunking utilizes bait (usually cured eggs or sand shrimp) with a Spin N Glo as the attractant.
 Cast out a heavy pyramid sinker to anchor your setup in the middle of the travelling lane.
 Then sit back with a cup of coffee and chat it up with your river neighbors.
 Great technique when the rivers are high and dirty.

 Side drifting from a boat